 There are four scheduled Board meetings in a year.
 Additional Board meetings may be held at the discretion of the directors.
+A total of five Board meetings were held in 2021, with full attendance by all the Board members.

 (e) Accountability and audit